Lizabeth Scott: 1950s

 Scott acted in four films in 1950.
 In a continuing effort to escape her femme fatale typecasting, Scott played another self-sacrificing June Allyson-like character before reverting to her usual torch singer/socialite roles.
 In The Company She Keeps (1951), she played Joan Willburn, a probation officer who sacrifices her fiancé to a scheming convict, Diane Stuart (Jane Greer).
 While Greer's beauty was toned down for the film, Scott's was not.
 As a result, critics were generally unconvinced that the leading man would choose the dowdy Diane over Joan.
-Most critics thought that Scott and Greer were miscast, and should have switched roles.John Howard Reid (Lulu.com, March 23, 2005), Your Colossal Main Feature Plus Full Support Program, p.
-52 Columnist Erskine Johnson wrote "Lizabeth Scott is on her second reach-for-the-handkerchief-Mabel picture for RKO."
+Most critics thought that Scott and Greer were miscast, and should have switched roles.
+Columnist Erskine Johnson wrote "Lizabeth Scott is on her second reach-for-the-handkerchief-Mabel picture for RKO."

 Scott played her third torch-singer role in Dark City (1950), a traditional film noir.
 Her boyfriend, Danny Haley (Charlton Heston in his film debut) is a bookie who is the apparent target of a vengeful brother of a dead man whom Haley swindled.
 Originally, Burt Lancaster was cast as the leading man, but he refused to work with Scott again.